andraugust/andraugust.github.io/neural-style-transfer.md

 ## Footnote: Alternative Implementation

-In the example code we implemented gradient descent 'by hand'---we computed gradients and explicitly wrote `dest_im -= eta*g`.
-Wouldn't it be nice if instead we could use the fancy optimization algorithms already built into keras?
-But these algorithms operate on _weights_, and what we're optimizing is an input.
+In the code above we implemented gradient descent 'by hand'---we computed gradients and explicitly wrote `dest_im -= eta*g`.
+Wouldn't it be nice if we could use the fancy optimization algorithms built into keras instead?
+These algorithms though operate on _weights_, and what we're optimizing is an input.
 An input isn't weights is it?
 It could be.
-We could trick keras into thinking the input image is weights by pre-pending the network with a layer containing the image pixel values as weights and have an identity input consisting of ones.
-This way we can call `model.predict` and the input image will be updated.
-We just need to set all other weights to have `trainable = False`.
+We could trick keras into thinking the input image is weights by pre-pending the network with a layer containing the image pixel values as weights and use an input pseudo-image consisting of all ones.
+This way when we call `model.predict` the weights corresponding to the real image will be updated, we just need to set all other weights to have `trainable = False`.

 <br/>